blasvicco/net/README.md

 Check the video: https://youtu.be/psMW2K3iJ_s

 The main.cpp file implements a complete well known XOR example.
-You will see first on the code the definition of important constants.
+You will see first in the code the definition of important constants.

 ```c++
 const unsigned int TYPE = TANH;//SIGMOID; //TANH